Who Can Make A School Accident Claim?

 A typical claim for compensation may also include special damages, which can reimburse any financial losses that have directly resulted from your child’s injuries.
 This can include things like loss of earnings of a parent or the cost of property that was damaged in the accident.

 Without finding out more information on the details of the case, it’s difficult to know how much your child could be owed in compensation for their injuries.
 However, we’ve included a table below which illustrates some compensation brackets for different injuries.
-These brackets are from the guidelines provided by the Judicial College.
+These brackets are from the guidelines provided by the Judicial College, aside from the first entry.

 If you’d like a more accurate valuation of how much your child’s injuries could be worth, why not get in touch with our team today?